 In 2006, membership hit 70, and the UK continued to have the largest national representation within SIBMAS, although no longer officially a ‘national affiliate’.
 Over the years, several APAC members have served on the SIBMAS executive committee.
 Claire Hudson of V&A Theatre & Performance was the first TIG member to become president of SIBMAS, serving two terms from 2004 to 2010.

 In 2008, TIG hosted the SIBMAS conference, ‘Capturing the Essence of Performance’, at the Royal Conservatoire of Scotland, Glasgow.
 The following year, the TIG website was launched under the auspices of the Collections Trust, which offered standardised websites for SSNs.

 With the now out-dated technology of the Backstage website making it difficult to maintain, TIG worked again with the Collections Trust to migrate the data into Culture Grid.
 The UK Theatre Collections database launched in 2011.

-The following year, TIG received the first of three SSN grants from Arts Council England, funding the creation of a new website.
-With the launch of the website, TIG changed its name to the Association of Performing Arts Collections (APAC).
+In 2012, TIG received the first of three SSN grants from Arts Council England, funding the creation of a new website.
+With the launch of the website, TIG changed its name to the Association of Performing Arts Collections (APAC) and extended its geographic brief to include members from Ireland.
 APAC’s first event under its new name was the 2012 SIBMAS conference, ‘Best Practice!
 Innovative Techniques for Performing Arts Collections, Libraries and Museums’, held at the V&A.

 In the 2010s, membership reached as high as 90 in some years.
 In 2016, APAC restructured its relationship with SIBMAS to offer members a choice of joining APAC only (National membership) or joining both associations (International membership).
 This allowed APAC for the first time to set its own membership rates and gain an income stream (previously most, if not all, of the membership fee had gone to SIBMAS).